-You can see the overriding function by selecting the dimmed menu item and pressing < (SET) >.
+You can see the overriding function by selecting the dimmed menu item and pressing < (ET) >.

-If you cancel the overriding function's setting, the dimmed menu item will become settable.
+If you cancel the overriding function's setting, the dimmed menu item will become settable b Operating the Camera with Touch Screen

 Certain dimmed menu items may not show the overriding function.